Baby teeth development

 Store the toothbrush upright in an open container to allow it to air-dry.

-Give babies only breastmilk or formula until you introduce solids at around 6 months.
+Give babies only breastmilk or formula until you introduce solids at 4-6 months.
 Breastfed and formula-fed babies older than 6 months can also have small amounts of water.
-Avoid giving your baby sugary drinks.
+Avoid giving your baby sugary drinks like soft drink or fruit juice.
 Once you introduce solids, also avoid giving your baby foods high in sugar.

-Don’t put your baby to bed with a bottle.
-When your baby is asleep, there’s less saliva in the mouth to protect teeth.
-If your baby falls asleep with a bottle, milk might slowly drip into your baby’s mouth and soak teeth.
-This puts your baby at risk of tooth decay.
+Don’t put your baby to bed with a bottle of milk.
+This can lead to tooth decay because the lactose in the milk promotes growth of the bacteria that cause tooth decay.
+And when your baby is asleep, there’s less saliva in their mouth to protect their teeth from this.
 Also note that putting your baby to sleep with a bottle is a choking risk.

 If your baby likes a dummy, don’t dip it in food, sugar or liquids like honey.